aqiu384/p5r-walkthrough/src/ace-walkthrough.md

 * Talk to Takemi in her Yongen-Jaya clinic, Death Rank 1 (Guts +2)
 ##### Evening
 * Cannot leave Leblanc
-* Interact with the crossword on innermost booth of Leblanc, Complete blue squares: "Semester" (Knowledge +2)
+* Interact with the crossword on innermost booth of Leblanc, Complete blue squares: "Semesters" (Knowledge +2)
 * Clean your room (Obtain "Yoncha Wanderer" and "Modern Thought")

 ---